EvanRodrigues/personal-site/README.md

 ## Purpose

 The purpose of this site is to provide an easy way for potential employers to view my projects and learn a little more about me.
-The site provides a clean and simple way to view my work and contact me for work.
+The site provides a clean and simple way to view my work and contact me.

 ## Future Plans

+* Add a contact form.
+* Add small animations.
+* Split up portfolio into two sections (projects and professional work).
-I'd like to add more details for each project.
-Also, I want to develop a blog to share my thoughts on anything I've learned or current events in the industry.
+* Maybe add a blog to share my thoughts on anything I've learned.